 Mixed anxiety is a mixture of physical and emotional symptoms and ranges from fear, through nervousness, to overwhelming panic.
 The physical side of the problem can range from headache, rapid heartbeat, breathlessness, shaking, a feeling of lightheadedness amongst others.

-Here in the United kingdom (UK) anxiety is a common complaint, and professionals believe it is on the increase.
-Making your doctor your first port of call for advise can only be a good course of action.
+Here in the united kingdom (UK) anxiety is a common complaint, and professionals believe it is on the increase.
+Making your doctor your first port of call for advice can only be a good course of action.

 Once you and your doctor are sure your physical health is not at risk talk to him/her about other forms of help before opting for prescribed medication.
-As I have all ready said stress/anxiety is found in all walks of life, from crossing a busy main road, through the home, and into the work place.
+As I have already said stress/anxiety is found in all walks of life, from crossing a busy main road, through the home, and into the workplace.
 Everyone feels tension and has stress in their lives.
 It is when the tension/stress continues over a long period of time that a problem may arise.

 Our thoughts alone can be the cause of unnecessary stress.
 We may dwell on past events, or imagine future ones to be worse than they will be in reality.
-As you can see from the diagram below, our thoughts go round and round.
+The diagram below shows how our thoughts can go round and round.
 They call this the Vicious Circle/Cycle.